 As a nation, we rely on our vehicles for our daily needs.
-We spend at least half as much time stuck in traffic each year as we do going on an annual vacations.
+We spend at least half as much time stuck in traffic each year as we do going on an annual vacation.
 No matter where you live, commutes to school or work are getting longer and more snarled with traffic.
 Roadways have become the number one choice of moving people and goods.
 Trucks deliver food and other items to stores for us to buy and use.
 Sixty percent of freight is transported on the roads.
 Emergency vehicles such as fire trucks and police cars respond to emergencies by way of roads.
 Yet for all the advantages of motorized transportation, there is a big price to pay.
-Motor vehicle crashes are the leading cause of death among people ages 1-34 and the leading cause of injury for all age groups (in the US).
+Motor vehicle crashes are the leading cause of death among people ages 15-24 and the leading cause of injury for all age groups (in the US).
 And through it all, Americans love their cars and the freedom they offer.

-America's system is one of the largest systems in the world with four million miles of public roads and roughly 594,000 bridges.
-Transit systems operate approximately 226,400 directional route miles, of which 216,620 are non-rail and 9,800 are rail route miles.
-Local governments own 75 percent of the nearly four million-mile roadway network, about half of the nation's bridges and manage 90 percent of the transit systems.
-Seventy-five percent of highway miles are in rural areas.
+America's system is one of the largest systems in the world with more than 4.1 million miles of public roads and roughly 615,000 bridges.
+Transit systems operate approximately 228,000 directional route miles, of which 216,800 are non-rail and 11,200 are rail route miles.
+Local governments own almost 97 percent of the nearly 4.1 million-mile roadway network, about half of the nation's bridges and manage 90 percent of the transit systems.
+A large portion of the highway miles are in rural areas.
 The Highway Transportation System exists to provide a safe and efficient mechanism to move people and goods from one location to another.
 It is a complex system with many diverse elements.